MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-common.md

 * "wificloudstore3"
 * "wifi3_wpa3"
 * "wifi3_owe"

+The following is an example command line for retrieving this type:

+`readCloudDataSettings.exe enum -type:windows.data.nlm.nlmsignature -collection:wificloudstore3`

 For more information on retrieving multi-instance settings, see [Cloud Data Store Settings Reader Tool](readclouddatasettings-exe.md).